vberlier/goomy/README.md

 }
 ```

-It's possible to pass parameters to the `dispatch<SignalType>()` function.
+The `engine.dispatch<SignalType>()` function lets you pass parameters to the systems handling the signal.
 In that case, the framework will only call the associated member functions if the signature is compatible with the types of the parameters.

 ```cpp
 void TestSystem::onUpdate(Engine &engine) {